rayjh/cluster-genesis/docs/Intro.rst

 Cluster Deploymment Overview
 ----------------------------
-PowerUp's bare metal cluster deployment deploys a heterogenous cluster of compute nodes and Ethernet switches across one or more racks.
+PowerUp's bare metal cluster deployment deploys a heterogeneous cluster of compute nodes and Ethernet switches across one or more racks.
 PowerUp can configure simple flat networks for typical HPC environments or more advanced networks with VLANS and bridges for